vccw-team/wp-cli-vackup/README.md

 $ wp vackup restore <file>
 ```

-You sometimes need `wp search-replace`.
+You'd sometimes need `wp search-replace`, for example when you create a backup from production and restore it to dev environment.

 ### Launch WordPress from backup with PHP built-in server.